DigitalSlideArchive/HistomicsUI/docs/slicer_cli_plugins.rst

 Requirements for the XML File
 -----------------------------

-The xml file with the specification of the inputs and outputs of an algorithm is required.
+For each algorithm, an xml file with the specification of the inputs and outputs of an algorithm is required, as detailed below.

 Many python algorithms use the ``CLIArgumentParser`` class to facilitate parsing the command line.
 This can be imported via ``from ctk_cli import CLIArgumentParser``.
 There are some ``slicer_cli_web`` specific extensions to the format; to use those, do ``from slicer_cli_web import CLIArgumentParser`` instead.
 This has the virtue that the algorithm can parse the command line based on the xml.
 This might look like:

 .. code-block:: python

+  from slicer_cli_web import CLIArgumentParse

   if __name__ == '__main__':